 Us writers are typically taught to write stories using things like scenes and bridges, ups and down, etc. Anymore, most ebook chapters are typically one to two scenes cleverly ended moments before the actual end or resolution of the scene (so the reader has to start the next chapter to figure out how the scene ends).
 Because of this, a single chapter is almost never an episode.

 My early experimentation (almost four years ago) with episodes started as a means of developing the backstory of my main characters before writing a novel.
 Because of this, I typically chose a traumatic event from the character's past, inserted a story arc, and wrote a short story.
 They involved a moral of some sort (to describe the impact on the main character).
 They contained short term resolution while opening up longer term questions about the character's future.

 I wanted readers to get to know my main characters as masters of their own worlds, and then be curious enough to read a longer story about those worlds colliding.

-I didn’t realize it at the time, but I was creating episodic fiction with each episode around 30 to 50 pages long.
-After creating seven shorter episodes and three longer novels, I realized I enjoyed creating the shorter episodes more.
+I didn't realize it at the time, but I was creating episodic fiction with each episode (typically around 30 to 50 pages in length).
+After creating seven shorter episodes and three longer novels in the same series, I realized I enjoyed creating the shorter episodes more.

 Episodes are Lightning in a Bottle